Freelance Writer, Editor, & Content Manager

 SEE MY PORTFOLIO HERE

-• Directed production of 100+ publications annually for global health initiatives, elevating content quality and production efficiency.
+• Directed production of 100+ publications annually for JSI’s global health initiatives such as USAID Advancing Nutrition and the SPRING Project, elevating content quality and production efficiency.

-• Established editorial standards and streamlined content operations across 300+ international and domestic programs.
+• Established editorial standards and streamlined content operations across 300+ international and domestic programs funded by agencies and organizations such as USAID, The Gates Foundation, the U.N., and the World Bank.

 • Regularly strengthened stakeholder engagement through targeted knowledge-sharing efforts, such as a newsletter reaching over 20,000 practitioners, policymakers, and educators.